-There are many different reasons why a previously normal knee joint may become painful, and start functioning abnormally.
+There are many different reasons why a previously normal knee joint may become painful and begin to behave abnormally.

-- a torn Meniscal cartilage (ie. a tear in the crescent moon shaped, “shock absorber cartilage” tear)
+- -a torn meniscal cartilage (i.e. a tear in the crescent moon shaped, ‘shock absorber cartilage’)

 Mr. Rajaratnam will carefully assess the situation with a thorough clinical examination, appropriate X-rays, and commonly MRI (and occasionally CT) scans and diagnose the issues efficiently.